agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SingularityExamples.rst

       Author paoloemilio.mazzon

 .. note::
-   The OS of the built singularity is Ubuntu 18.04 (which is different from the CAPRI one)
+   The OS of the built singularity is Ubuntu 18.04 (which is different from the cluster one)

 Build and run